schalkventer/css-view-transition-resources/README.md

 # Examples

 Note that it is assumed you merely care about the code that was used to create the examples, and that actually testing the examples out are of secondary concern.
-For this reason, they aren't deployed anywhere online.
+For this reason, they aren't deployed online.
 However, you are welcome to clone/download this repository and then follow the steps below, if you want to see them in action.

 ## "Hello World" ([examples/basic-intro](https://github.com/schalkventer/css-view-transition-resources/tree/main/examples/basic-intro))